Open a Company in Hong Kong in 2026

 • Later, when your first tax form arrives (18 months after incorporation), they charge you again for proper auditing services.

-NeoBanks such as Airwallex and Payoneer have become some of the most popular bank opening options for foreigners in recent years.
+NeoBanks such as Airwallex and Payoneer have become some of the most popular bank opening options for foreigners in 2026.
 NeoBanks are willing to open accounts for clients remotely and they have been taking a lot more market shares.

 What’s more?
 For three consecutive years (2023, 2024 & 2025), Get Started HK has been awarded Airwallex’s No.1 Partner Award, a recognition of our unmatched expertise and client success.
 So Why settle for #2 (the others), when #1 – Get Started HK – is proven, trusted, and undefeated.
 We don’t just provide referrals, we build relationships.
 Together with Airwallex, we empower startups and SMEs with: